40 Awesome Photo Shoot Ideas:

 #1 – Getting Couples Out On The Streets

 As you work with couples, place them in a variety of posses that will breed success for each shot.
 You can have your couples act playfully, laughing for all the world to see.
-Alternatively, you can have shots that express a more serious nature, as the couple gazes into each other’s eyes.
-This can look like classic posses include holding hands, standing with their backs together, or sitting on a blanket picnic style.
+Alternatively, you can have shots that express a more serious or romantic nature, as the couple gazes into each other’s eyes.
+Try some classic posses including the couple holding hands, standing with their backs together, or sitting on a blanket during golden hour, gazing into a sunset.

 #2 – Freezing Water

-Getting movement shots is one of the coolest parts about taking photos.
-If you have not taken a picture of a water droplet before, do not let the opportunity waste away in your life.
-For this shot, you will need water, a plate, and an eyedropper to create your setting.
+Getting movement in your images can create interesting and unique exposures.
+If you have not taken a picture of a water droplet before, it is definitely something worth trying.
+For this shot, you will need water, a plate, and an eyedropper.

 #3 – The Eminent Child Pictures

 A lot of mothers in the 21st Century want to capture a photo of what they looked like before they have their newborn.
-Because of this trend, mothers like to get all dressed up for a photoshoot to memorialize the season of life.
-Get the mother, and family members, involved to get a full perspective of what life will be like with the new little one.
+These images can both give confidence to parents and allow them to have something to show their children.
+Get the mother and family members involved to get a full perspective of how to capture the mother, other parents, and their love for their child.

 Added Pregnancy Photo Elements